 Children are effectively protected as the childminder has a comprehensive awareness of safeguarding issues.
 She regularly attends training and is confident in implementing the appropriate procedures, should any concerns arise.
 She has robust policies and procedures in place which are reflective of the setting's practice and shared with parents.
-The childminder ensures that the children's safety remains paramount through effective processes, such as, ensuring children are never left unsupervised with persons who have not been vetted.
+The childminder ensures that the children's safety remains paramount through effective processes.
+For example, a visitors' book and ensuring children are never left unsupervised with persons who have not been vetted.
 Extensive risk assessments for all areas of the childminder's home, resources and individual outings ensure children's safety is protected and these are reviewed half yearly or sooner if required.